mrOranger/nvim/README.md

-between Git and NeoVim is made easier with [git-signs](https://github.com/lewis6991/gitsigns.nvim), in fact, you will notice that guidelines in the left-hand side of the current buffer are shown to indicate the added and removed part of the file from the previous version; [Lualine](https://github.com/nvim-lualine/lualine.nvim) display a prettier bottom bar including some information about the curren buffer; Surround pieces of code authomatically is managed by [nvim-surround](https://github.com/kylechui/nvim-surround).
+between Git and NeoVim is made easier with [git-signs](https://github.com/lewis6991/gitsigns.nvim), in fact, you will notice that guidelines in the left-hand side of the current buffer are shown to indicate the added and removed part of the file from the previous version; [Lualine](https://github.com/nvim-lualine/lualine.nvim) display a prettier bottom bar including some information about the curren buffer; Surround pieces of code automatically is managed by [nvim-surround](https://github.com/kylechui/nvim-surround).

-Last but not list, some colorschemes have been places inside the [`colorscheme`](./lua/core/plugins/colorschemes) folder.
+Last but not list, some colorscheme have been places inside the [`colorscheme`](./lua/core/plugins/colorschemes) folder.
 If you are interested in installing a new colorscheme, check this [link](https://github.com/topics/neovim-colorscheme).